nhsuk/register-with-a-gp-beta-web/README.md

 #### Style Guide

-Write code that matches our code style which is [eslint:recommended] plus 2 space indentation, always use semi-colons and single quotes for strings.
+Write code that matches our code style which is [eslint:recommended][eslint-recommended] plus
+2 space indentation, always use semi-colons and single quotes for strings.

 You can check your code conforms by running